csphilli/lem-in/README.md

 ## Ant Distro

-Here is what the ant distribution function looks like in action
+Here is what the ant distribution function looks like in action.
+More info on that can be found in the document linked above.

 ![](distro.gif)